-One of the major changes brought about by the Tax Cuts and Jobs Act (TCJA), the massive tax reform laws that took effect in 2018, was a new limitation on the personal itemized deduction for state and local taxes, also called SALT.
+One of the major changes brought about by the Tax Cuts and Jobs Act (TCJA), the massive tax reform laws that took effect in 2018, was a new limitation on the personal itemized deduction for state and local taxes, also called "SALT."
 SALT includes property taxes, state income taxes, and state sales taxes; however, itemizers must choose between deducting income taxes or sales taxes.

 For 2018 through 2025, the TCJA limits the SALT deduction to a maximum of $10,000 per year ($5,000 for married taxpayers who file separately instead of jointly).
-Thus, for example, if you pay $20,000 in SALT and itemize your personal deductions instead of taking the standard deduction, you may only deduct $10,000.
+So, for example, if you pay $20,000 in SALT and itemize your personal deductions instead of taking the standard deduction, you may only deduct $10,000.
 The remaining $10,000 is lost forever.

 One big question about the limit on the SALT deduction is the impact of a state tax refund on a taxpayer who itemized personal deductions and deducted state and local taxes.
 Does such a taxpayer have to include the entire state or local tax refund in income in the following year?
-The IRS has ruled that such a refund need not be included in income if it would not have affected the taxpayer's deduction the prior year.
+The IRS has ruled that such a refund need not be included in income if it wouldn't have affected the taxpayer's deduction the prior year.
 (IRS Ruling 2019-11.)